 Florida Gulf Coast University sought to actively grow and integrate a forward-looking curricula into their health sciences programs.
-Realizing an upgrade to their facilities was needed to achieve their goals, leadership partnered with Kahler Slater and local firm Harvard Jolly to create a state-of-the art home for their School of Nursing and School of Health and Rehabilitation.
+Realizing an upgrade to their facilities was needed to achieve their goals, leadership partnered with Kahler Slater to serve as the health sciences architect, along with local firm Harvard Jolly, to create a state-of-the art home for their School of Nursing and School of Health and Rehabilitation.
 The resulting design for the College of Health Professionals Building offers new learning spaces dedicated to providing students with the latest amenities in health sciences education and educators a space to prepare the next generation of health providers.

 Mitchell L. Cordova, PhD, ATC, Professor & Dean